 At this point, Ryan and the doctor had given each other some looks because of the size of Ben's head.
 Nothing was mentioned to me.

 Ben was brought to the regular nursery.
-Fairly quickly, the nurses were concerned for Ben's head size and did not feel comfortable keeping him.
+Fairly quickly, the nurses were concerned about Ben's head size and did not feel comfortable keeping him.
 He was brought to the Neonatal Intensive Care Unit.
 When I am told, I lose it.
 I am unable to be consoled and unable to go see him.

 Ryan, and this is where Ryan becomes the amazing father that he is today, spends all his time in the NIC unit feeding Ben and caring for him.
 He was smitten.
 Ryan brought me reports on how well Ben was doing.
 When my mom arrived, I visited our little baby.
 I had a hard time holding myself together.